Alymantara/pydoppler/README.md

   At the moment, only gfortran is supported.

-  Python >3.0 version is required (I am using 3.7, No tests have been done for backwards compatability with python >2.0).
+  Python >3.0 version is required (No tests have been done for backwards compatibility with python 2.X).

   You can download and install PyDoppler via pip.
 In a command line, just type: